Nocturne

 - Nocturne (for saxophone quartet)

-- Nocturne (for orchestra)
+- Nocturne (for strings)

 - String Quartet No. 1